JakubDotPy/codingame-backup/README.md

 # Codingame solutions

 - solutions to excercises from [codingame](www.codingame.com)
-- script to download those solutions
+- script to download the solutions